 - Other personal loans

-These are the expenses which take a huge amount of money and few like mortgage are necessary.
-Do whatever you can to manage your subscriptions for now.
+These expenses take a considerable amount of money and a few, like mortgages, are necessary.
+So do whatever you can to manage your subscriptions for now.

 1. Stick to bare minimums

 This pandemic has taught us many things.
 One of them is living basic things.
-We are not going out of our homes so no expensive outings.
+We are not going out of our homes, so there are no expensive outings.
 Eating out is reduced.
-Shopping centres are closed and we cannot go out shopping as usual.
+Shopping centers are closed, and we cannot go shopping as usual.

-But there is a choice of shopping online which can blow up your budget.
-Shopping for those items that are not necessary should be stopped and you should spend money only on basic needs.
+But there is a choice of shopping online that can blow up your budget.
+Shopping for those items that are not necessary should be stopped, and you should spend money only on basic needs.

-There are few things which you can do to stop spending money while shopping online.
+You can do a few things to stop spending money while shopping online.

-- Never shop when stressed or upset( you will definitely buy more)
+- Never shop when stressed or upset( you will buy more)

 - Delete shopping apps for now.
 Open the websites in the browser.
 This may help you drop the idea of shopping.
 Shopping with apps is so much easy.